LovelyFox-code/skillshare/README.md

 ### To do
-- add standarts
+- add standards
-- questions about standart
+- questions about standards
 - comments with questions

+# Standards of project
+- use functional components (like arrow-functions)
+- don't use inline-styles
+- format your code before committing
+- separate components, containers, utilities, and other related code
+- import structure: libraries, third parties, components

 To start: